 BHF says too much saturated fat can increase the amount of ‘bad’ (low-density lipoprotein, or LDL) cholesterol in the blood, which can increase the risk of developing coronary heart disease.
 Saturated fats can be found in fried food, processed meat products such as sausages, pastries, cheese and cream.

 Activity and exercise help to lower your risk of coronary heart disease.
 It can feel like it’s difficult to fit exercise into daily life, but simple things such as walking rather than driving or taking the stairs instead of the lift can help.
-Or you can download and try the NHS Couch to 5K app and set yourself the challenge of getting fit through running https://www.nhs.uk/live-well/exercise/get-running-with-couch-to-5k/
+Or you can download and try the NHS Couch to 5K app and set yourself the challenge of getting fit through running.
+Our article offers some hints and tips on getting started with running this year.

 4. Mind your weight